 - Next, add cocoa powder, swerve and vanilla to the bowl.
 Beat until thoroughly mixed and smooth.
 Start off slow so you don’t have an explosion of powder!

 - If the low carb frosting is too thick, beat in a milk alternative or heavy cream, 1 tbsp at a time until frosting reaches desired consistency.
 Make sure to go slow, you can always add more but can’t take away an excess.

 - Keto cupcakes are best stored in an air tight container in the fridge up to 10 days.

 - Note: the nutrition facts below are for each frosted low carb cupcake if all of the keto frosting was used.
 If you don’t use all the frosting, the macros (fat grams in particular) will be much lower.

 Cool Before Frosting!

 I know it’s hard to wait, but this step is very crucial.
-If your cupcakes are not fully cooled the frosting will melt off and create a huge mess!
+If your keto vanilla cupcakes are not fully cooled, and/or room temperature the frosting will melt off and create a huge mess!
 This would be very unfortunate, especially if you took the time to pipe the frosting on to the cupcakes like seen in the photos!

-You can quicken the cooling process by putting the baked cupcakes in the fridge or freezer, which is what we often do.
-You can even make these in advance, store the cupcakes and frosting separately in the fridge, and assemble right before serving.
+You can quicken the cooling process of baked goods by putting them in the fridge or freezer, which is what we often do.
+You can even make these in advance, store the keto cupcakes and low carb frosting separately in the fridge, then assemble right before serving.
 This saves prep time by making everything the night before, and just assembling the keto cupcakes before a dinner party.